Chairman and Scientific Director of the CISPA Helmholtz Center for Information Security

 |2004||IBM Outstanding Achievement Award, for contributions to Enterprise Privacy Architectures|

 For what it's worth: I have been featured as the leading German researcher under the age of 40 by the German edition of the Financial Times in 2010, and repeatedly ranked amongst the 30 most important IT people in Germany since 2010 by the Computerwoche newspaper.
-I was recently named one if Germany's "Digital Minds" by the German Computer Science Foundation and by Germany's minister of research and education.
+I was moreover named one if Germany's "Digital Minds" by the German Computer Science Foundation and by Germany's minister of research and education.

 Students I've graduated: